Bayesian Online Learning for Human-assisted Target Localization

-where $\propto$ indicates proportionality and the $q_t^s$ denotes the sum of the weight $q^i_t$ when $\mathbf{x}^i_t = \mathbf{o}_t^M$ (i.e., $q_t^s = \sum_{\forall\mathbf{x}^i_t = \mathbf{o}_t^M}q^i_t$), see in detail in Appendix~\ref{sec::appen_B}.
 The updated distribution of the human parameter is represented as a weighted sum of two Beta distributions, which, in general, differs from a single Beta distribution~\cite{wackerly2014mathematical}.
-However, when the two Beta distributions share identical parameters, the resulting distribution simplifies into a single Beta distribution.
+However, when the two Beta distributions share identical parameters, the resulting distribution is simplified into a single Beta distribution.

-To enhance computation efficiency, we propose using a moment-matching method instead of computationally demanding approaches~\cite{svensen2007pattern}.
-To preserve the conjugate prior form, we approximate the weighted sum of two Beta distributions as a single Beta distribution.
-In practice, since there is a minimal significant difference between the two Beta distributions $(0 \leq w_h \leq 1)$, it is highly possible that the weighted sum of two Beta distributions will closely resemble a single Beta distribution. { \begin{definition} (Conjugate priors~\cite{svensen2007pattern}) Given a likelihood, conjugate priors allow exact derivation of the posterior distribution and closed-form solutions in which the prior and posterior can be in the same family of distributions.\boxend \end{definition}}